StaticSnap/TheShoeMen/README.md

-Install Beekeeper studio so its easier to view our databases.\m
+Install Beekeeper studio so its easier to view our databases.\n

 Before you run the program, run server.py